NDA AAA IP VR PROJECT RUBEN RUNHARDT

 Gameplay Design Rapid Prototyping Systems Design AI Behavior EQS HTN State Machines Virtual Reality UX Documentation Level Design Combat Design Cross-Discipline Communication Team Leadership Mentoring Public Speaking Unreal Engine 5 Blueprints Modular OOP Architecture Sequencer Physics Animation Blueprints Blueprint Utilities Unity Godot JIRA / Confluence Perforce (P4V) Microsoft Office Google Workspace

-You may wonder why I wrote “stepped up” as lead designer.
-When leadership restructuring half-way through the project left the feature team without a design lead, the initial plan was to hire externally.
-While I hesitated because I love the hands-on, iterative work of building gameplay concepts, I felt that onboarding an external lead would significantly stall the project’s momentum – especially because it would stop the active recruitment for an intermediate designer.
-Because I was already taking on more managerial responsibilities, such as directing tech implementations and mentoring, I pitched an alternative: I would step up as a hands-on lead and we would hire an intermediate designer instead.
-This choice would protect the project velocity and formalized the transition I was already undergoing.
+You may wonder why I write “stepped up” as lead designer.
+After natural leadership changes left our team without a design lead, the plan was to hire externally.
+I pitched an alternative: since I was already taking on more management responsibilities, like supervising tech implementations and mentoring, I would step up as a hands-on lead myself and we would continue recruitment for an intermediate designer.
+This protected the project velocity and formalized the role I was already starting to play.

-The feature design team grew quickly.
-I took over mentorship for a junior designer, hired an intern and an intermediate and welcomed a senior designer who was reintegrating after a leave of absence.
-In the early months, I managed everyone individually.
-I assigned ‘isolated’ tasks, reviewed their work separately, and even deliberately kept the new intermediate away from milestone work to protect them immediately feeling the stress of the upcoming Vertical Slice.
+The feature design team rapidly expanded to include a junior, an intern, an intermediate and a reintegrating senior designer.
+In the early months, I managed them individually.
+I assigned tasks, separately reviewed their work, and even kept the new hires away from milestone work to protect them from the stress of the upcoming Vertical Slice.

-A comment during a 1-on-1 made me reflect and realize my approach was backfiring.
-Unintentionally, I isolated them and stifled their design cross-pollination.
-I course-corrected quickly and set up dedicated weekly team time and pushed for direct collaboration between team members.
+However, one of my 1-on-1s made me realize my approach was flawed.
+I had unintentionally isolated them and stifled our cross-pollination.
+I quickly course-corrected, setting up dedicated weekly team syncs and encouraging direct peer-to-peer collaboration.
 It was an important mental shift and successfully turned a group of isolated individuals into a collaborative design team.

 This experience taught me to pair ownership with clear guardrails.
-I learned to step in earlier and provide stricter direct feedback.
-Laying out a clear path with precise, low-level briefings is far more beneficial to a designer’s growth and the project timeline than leaving them to figure things out on their own.
+I learned that knowing when to step in and provide structured, direct guidance is critical.
+Laying out a clear path with precise, low-level briefings is far more beneficial to a designer’s growth (and the project timeline) than leaving them to figure things out on their own.

-However, the tangible results do speak for themselves.
-The team successfully delivered a vertical slice that was highly praised both internally and externally.
-I established clear planning and workflows and I earned the trust of the team.
-While this deep dive highlights my challenges and the lessons I am still learning, I am proud of the foundation we built and the impact I had.
-The project may be cancelled, but the growth of the team, and my evolution as a lead, remains.
+Despite that, the tangible results speak for themselves.
+The team successfully delivered a vertical slice that was highly praised both internally and externally, and the future looked bright with improved workflows and clear planning.
+The project may have been cancelled, but the growth of the team and my evolution as a lead remain.

 During the development of this project, the studio faced a new challenge: finding a way to create and translate puzzles into VR.
-This was an element the IP was well-known for, and it had to be executed well to meet franchise expectations.
-Yet, our lack of experience and the quality bar weren’t the only hurdles.
-Due to the tight scope, the management team pushed heavily to establish functional designs, mechanics and asset lists for all the puzzles quickly, ideally without any actual pre-production or prototyping.
+This had to be executed well to meet franchise expectations.
+Our lack of experience and the quality bar weren’t the only hurdles.
+Due to the tight scope, the management team pushed to establish the functional designs, mechanics and asset lists for all the puzzles without pre-production or prototyping.

 Using this framework, I created elaborate prototype proposals, acting as a pseudo-functional design while still highlighting the problems to solve.
 These outlined the player skills the puzzle would challenge, the core theme, example solution sentences, the elements required and possible variations.